President & CEO

 Irvine Public Schools Foundation is an Equal Opportunity Employer and makes employment decisions on the basis of merit.
 Company policy prohibits unlawful discrimination based on race, color, creed, gender (including pregnancy, childbirth or related medical conditions), religion, marital status, registered domestic partnership status, age, national origin or ancestry, physical or mental disability, medical condition including genetic characteristics, sexual orientation, or any other consideration made unlawful by federal, state, or local laws.

-Typical hours would be Monday through Friday, 8:30 a.m. to 5:00 p.m. with attendance at evening and weekend events required periodically.
-This is a full-time, exempt position with annual compensation commensurate with experience.
+Typical hours would be Monday through Friday, 8:30 a.m. to 5:00 p.m. with periodic attendance at evening and weekend events required.
+This is a full-time, non-exempt position with a minimum pay rate starting at $15 per hour.
+Position also qualifies for a Cafeteria Plan to which IPSF contributes $500/month (additional $6,000 a year and tax free if used on medical or dependent care expenses).
+Full benefits-medical/dental/vision, available.

-If you are interested in being considered for this position, please forward your resume to Michelle LeVasseur at email@example.com or 1 Post, Suite 250, Irvine, CA 92618.
+If you are interested in being considered for this position, please forward your resume to Cheryl Braun at email@example.com or 1 Post, Suite 250, Irvine, CA 92618.

 Under the supervision of the Finance Manager, the Finance Assistant provides assistance on general finance matters and clerical support to the Finance Department.
 Duties include but are not limited to: making bank deposits, maintaining accurate deposit records, answering phones, responding to general emails, picking up and distributing mail as well as other office clerical duties as assigned.